nitosan/GearVRf-docs/docs/tutorials/play_with_3d_models.md

 1. Copy `trex_mesh.fbx` into `app/src/main/res/raw`
 1. Copy `trex_tex_diffuse` into `app/src/main/res/drawable-xxxhdpi`

-After copying the 3D model files, we can use `GVRAssetLoader` class to load them, it is accessible from the context by calling `GVRContext.getAssetLoader()` GVRAssetLoader supports loading content synchronously and asynchronously, generally asynchronously loading is recommended.
+After copying the 3D model files, we can use `GVRAssetLoader` class to load them, it is accessible from the context by calling `GVRContext.getAssetLoader()` GVRAssetLoader supports loading content synchronously and asynchronously; generally, asynchronously loading is recommended.

 Using the following code to load the fbx file and texture asynchronously
 ```java